Article

 Change of status vs consular

-If you are currently located in your home country, or you’re traveling internationally outside the US, consular processing is your only option.
+If you are currently located in your home country or you’re traveling internationally outside the US, consular processing is your only option.

 Change of status processing

-You can only file a Change of Status application when you (the beneficiary) are located inside the US.
+You (the beneficiary) can only file a Change of Status application when you are located inside the US.

 After approval of your change of status petition, your immigration status will automatically switch to H-1B (on your H-1B start date).
 After this happens, you can legally work in your new status without needing a physical visa stamp in your passport.